ansible/workshops/exercises/ansible_collections/7-use-automation-hub/README.md

 ![test image size](screenshots/token.png)

-## Using Collections.
+### Using collections

-After authenticating Ansible Tower to access Automation Hub, using collections/requirements.yml file will automatically fecthes the content collections from Automation Hub as first source.
+After authenticating Ansible Tower to access Automation Hub, using `collections/requirements.yml` file will automatically fecthes the content collections from Automation Hub as first source.

 # Takeaways